emschu/oerc/README.md

 If you do so (enabling both services by default), please keep in mind that the PostgreSQL database needs to be available, too, so use systemctl to enable the postgres service as well.

-### Containerized run

-Will be added in future releases.

 ### Channel list